L-event: Reception

-Andy Kellman of AllMusic described L-event as some of Autechre's "most direct, least complex output", but said it was just as interesting as some of their more complicated works.
+Andy Kellman of AllMusic described L-event as some of Autechre's "most direct, least complex output", but said it was just as interesting as some of their more complicated works, calling it "inspired and frequently sensational".
+Nick Neyland of Pitchfork praised "how well they can still transform their overriding preoccupation with digital interference into sound," however noting "a creeping sense that Brown and Booth are looping back on themselves, returning to ground they've already covered in abundance."